fsspec/filesystem_spec/docs/source/api.rst

 Other Known Implementations
 ---------------------------

+Note that most of these projects are hosted outside of the `fsspec` organisation.
+Please read their documentation carefully before using any particular package.

 - `abfs`_ for Azure Blob service, with protocol "abfs://"
 - `adl`_ for Azure DataLake storage, with protocol "adl://"
 - `alluxiofs`_ to access fsspec implemented filesystem with Alluxio distributed cache